 Many are adventure tourism graduates from CEGEP St-Laurent.
 Others are dog specialists, some with up to 20 years experience with dog sleds.
 Heading this team is Gaëtan Lambert, owner of sled dogs for more than 40 years and Sophie Gaulin, a certified accountant by trade and a musher guide for 22 years.
 Gaëtan Lambert, owner and founder of Expédition Wolf.
 Emmanuel Lambert, owner and who takes care of all office tasks for 20 years.

 Newcomers join our team each year and gain experience of their own.
 We also welcome interns from CEGEP St-Laurent, France and adult schools each winter.

 Our affiliation to Ecotourism Adventure Quebec guarantees the level of professionalism of both our trekking management skills and that of our team.

 “Expedition Wolf, a very professional firm in it’s know-how and attitude.

 A team of guides dedicated to their visitors in their reception as well as their activity supervision.

 The guide to client ratio exceeds the minimum requirements.
 A pack of well behaved and trained dogs in top physical condition makes for a secure and enjoyable experience.
 A motivated team of responsible professionals for a top quality activity…”

-Equipment to bring for the tour
+Equipment to bring for the activity

-Winter clothes, activity about 2 hours outdoors
+Winter clothing, activity of approximately 2 hours outdoors

 Protective helmet (ski)